 At the latest since the Covid 19 pandemic, we know: Viruses are a threat to human health worldwide.
 Despite the considerable success of vaccines, additional antiviral drugs are needed to help those who are ill.
 The risk of new pandemics will continue to exist in the future, which is why we need to expand the repertoire of antivirals with broad-spectrum effects that can be used immediately.
 It is not possible to estimate when these agents will be needed.
 For this reason, investing in research and development in this area involves a particularly high financial risk for research-based companies.
-To ensure that this urgently needed development is nevertheless driven forward, the Federal Agency for Disruptive Innovation has called for this first SPRIND Challenge in the summer of 2021.
+To ensure that this urgently needed development is nevertheless driven forward, the Federal Agency for Breakthrough Innovation has called for this first SPRIND Challenge in the summer of 2021.
 Here, teams compete in parallel with different solution strategies to find the most promising active substances in the fight against viral diseases in a competition over three years.

 NINE TEAMS STARTED INTO THE CHALLENGE